 Switch Witch is one of the newer holiday traditions that we probably didn’t have as kids and it’s become quite popular around Halloween.

-The idea is kids invite the witch (no worries, she’s nice!) to take some the candy they don’t want and leave a “healthier” treat in its place.
-And while I’ve totally ignored the Elf on the Shelf, I have been doing the witch and find it to be super useful around Halloween—though I have changed it a lot to avoid sending mixed messages around candy.
+The switch witch concept is that kids invite the witch (no worries, she’s nice!) to take some of the extra candy stash they don’t want and leave a “healthier” treat in its place.
+Or one to replace unsafe candy in the case of food allergies.
+And while I’ve totally ignored the Elf on the Shelf, we sometimes use witch and find it to be super useful around Halloween—though I have changed it a lot to avoid sending mixed messages around candy.

 Switch Witch Book